Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/basic-syntax.md

 Simple maths taught at elementary school dictates the answer is `10`, since the `*` operator has a higher precedence than the `+` operator.
 Hence, `2 * 3` is executed first, and then `4 + 6`.
 Beyond this simple example and those simple arithmetic operators, some languages have dozens of similar arbitrary rules, resulting in tremendous complexity.
-In contrast, Convex Lisp, the language used to write code for the Convex Virtual Machine, relies on one general rule.
+In contrast, Convex Lisp, the language used to write transactions for the Convex Virtual Machine, relies on one general rule.
 Understanding that single rule means understanding the core of the Convex Lisp syntax.

 Once again, simple maths dictates that one can be fully explicit by using parens.
 Indeed, parens force the order of operations: